 A better shot at scholarship money and a greater opportunity for financial guidance

 Small institutions in Wisconsin, in particular, are very generous with their financial aid.
-In fact, the average financial aid package from one of Wisconsin’s private colleges is made up of over 75% grants-- money you don’t ever have to repay!
+In fact, the average financial aid package from one of Wisconsin’s private colleges is made up of more than 75 percent grants -- money you don’t ever have to repay!

 Great community feel